Parents sue Fayetteville School District over mask mandate

 The district will continue to follow its current mask policy until directed to do otherwise, said Alan Wilbourn, district public information officer, on Thursday.

-Nika Waitsman, board president, Thursday stood by the board's decision to amend and maintain the mandate.
+Nika Waitsman, board president, on Thursday stood by the board’s decision to amend and maintain the mandate.

 Benton County Circuit Judge Xollie Duncan granted an injunction in October to prohibit the district from enforcing its mask mandate, which had been in effect since the school year started Aug.
 16.

-Duncan found the Bentonville district didn't have the authority to issue the mask mandate.
-She noted neither Gov. Asa Hutchinson nor the secretary of health had issued a mask policy for schools.
+Duncan found the Benton-ville district didn’t have the authority to issue the mask mandate.
+She noted neither Gov. Asa Hutchinson nor the state health secretary had issued a mask policy for schools.
 Both have the authority to issue a policy requiring masks, but the authority does not rest with individual school districts, Duncan said.

 Bentonville is appealing Duncan’s ruling.